 What kind of reaction do you have when you hear the word brioche?
 I’m going to say it again: brioche.
 Sit with that for a second.
-Are you thinking about a loaf of lofty bread, or are you considering the skills required to learn a stitch technique?
+Are you thinking about a loaf of lofty bread, or are you considering the skills required to learn the brioche stitch technique?

 If you bristle at the possibility of the latter, shake it off.
 You got this.
-You can learn brioche, and we have the tools to get you there.
+You can learn the brioche stitch method, and we have the tools to get you there.
 With the Eastport Pullover from Interweave Knits Winter 2020 as a possible finished object, you will want to get there fast.

 Designed by Master Knitter Donna Estin, this beautifully executed pullover is a warm brioche hug.
 Throw in some intarsia and seaming, and behold: your cozy knitted dreams have been fulfilled.
 Worked back and forth in pieces from the bottom up, this garment requires an Italian cast-on.